 If you have sausages with casings, you will need to remove the casings.
 To do so, take a knife and cut down the length of the sausage.
 The casing should peel away easily.
 If you purchased sausage meat without casings, continue to the next step.

 Place a heavy large pot over medium-high heat.
-When the pot is hot, add the sausage and beef and cook until browned, about 10 minutes.
+When hot, add the sausage and beef and cook until browned, about 10 minutes.
 As the meat cooks, use a wooden spoon to break the meat apart into small crumbles.

-When the sausage and beef are starting to brown, stir in the onion and carrots.
+Stir in the onion and carrots.
 Cook, stirring occasionally until softened and starting to brown, about 8 minutes.
-Stir in the garlic, basil, oregano and tomato paste.
+Stir in the garlic, basil, oregano, and tomato paste.
 Cook for 1 minute or until fragrant and the redness of the tomato paste has turned more orange.

 Skim off any fat floating on top and adjust the seasoning as necessary.
 The sauce can be prepared in advance and refrigerated for up to 3 days, or frozen for up to 3 months.
 This recipe yields about 9 cups of sauce.
 You will need 4 to 5 cups of sauce for the lasagna.
 You can save the sauce for a second lasagna or use to top pasta another day.

 Bring a large pot of salted water with one tablespoon of olive oil to a boil.
 Add lasagna noodles to the boiling water.
 Return to a boil, stirring frequently.
 Cook the pasta, according to package directions, this is usually about 10 minutes.
 Drain.

 In the meantime, stir ricotta with Parmigiano-Reggiano, and the beaten egg.